-- Hit An interaction between a tracked particle and a nuclei or geometric boundary. - History A record of the movements and interactions of a particle from its inception to its loss by absorption, escape, or ending condition such as maximum run duration. - Physics Process A model used to calculate the result of a hadronic interaction.
-The five GEANT4 processes/interactions used in this simulation are elastic and inelastic collisions, fission, radiative capture and transportation. - Primary An initial particle used to start an event. - Event Starting with n primaries, a collection of the histories of all particles including the primaries and any secondary particles they create. - Run A collection of independent events.
+- Hit An interaction between a tracked particle and a nuclei or geometric boundary. - History A record of the movements and interactions of a particle from its inception to its loss by absorption, escape, or ending condition such as maximum run duration. - Primary An initial particle used to start an event. - Event Starting with n primaries, a collection of the histories of all particles including the primaries and any secondary particles they create. - Run A collection of independent events.
 This is the basic calculation executed in GEANT4. - Simulation The entire modelling process from start to finish, which may include multiple runs.